Meysam-shirdel/Vision-Medical-Image-Segmentation/README.md

 #### Files
-- train.csv - IDs and masks for all training objects. sample_submission.csv - a sample submission file in the correct format
+- train.csv - IDs and masks for all training objects.
+- sample_submission.csv - a sample submission file in the correct format
 - train - a folder of case/day folders, each containing slice images for a particular case on a given day.

 Note that the image filenames include 4 numbers (ex.
 276_276_1.63_1.63.png).
 These four numbers are slice width / height (integers in pixels) and width/height pixel spacing (floating points in mm).
 The first two defines the resolution of the slide.
 The last two record the physical size of each pixel.

-Physical pixel thickness in superior-inferior direction is 3mm.

 #### Columns
 - id - unique identifier for object